 As a note- these fitbit rewards programs are current as of February 2017.
 There are several out there that no longer exist or have stopped providing rewards.
 A couple of those are FitStudio and Nexercise.
 Just confirm the reward structure for any that you sign up for.

 1. Healthy Wage is a website that allows you to place a wager on increasing your step count.
 The way it works is you join a challenge, either as a team or an individual, everyone puts money in the pot, the pot grows and grows.
 Healthy Wager syncs with your Fitbit or Jawbone and compiles your average daily step count for the previous 30 days.
 It calculates an increase of 25% above that step count and that is your daily goal.
 Everyone who increases their step count by 25% splits the pot.
 Sweet right?!
 Their main challenges are weight loss related but they have Fitbit step count challenges too.
+Click Here to see the most recent success stories and see how much they won!

-3. Pact (also known as GymPact) is a pretty slick program.
+[CLOSED] 3.
+Pact (also known as GymPact) is a pretty slick program.
 It is similar in concept to the two above except that it's on a short term basis.
-If you want to workout or hit your step goal say, 5 days a week, you make a pact to either hit your step goal 5 days that week or pay a small amout of cash.
+If you want to workout or hit your step goal say, 5 days a week, you make a pact to either hit your step goal 5 days that week or pay a small amount of cash.
 (You decide how much.)
 If you log 10,000 steps on a day it counts towards your pact.
 Keep your promise, hit your goal and you split the pot of all the users who didn't make their goal that week.
 If you don't keep your promise well, your $5 goes into the pot for those who did.

 So, do you see a pattern here?